stefan-b-jakobsson/basload/README.md

 ## Introduction

-BASLOAD is made in 65C02 assembly for the Commander X16 platform that was devised by David Murray, a.k.a. the 8-bit guy.
+BASLOAD is made in 65C02 assembly for the Commander X16 platform that was devised by David Murray, a.k.a. the 8-Bit Guy.

 BASLOAD is best described as a BASIC tokenizer.
 It takes BASIC source code stored on disk in plain text format, and loads it into RAM.
 While loading the file, it's tokenized so that it can be run by the built-in BASIC interpreter.

-The purpose of BASLOAD is to enhance the programming experience by letting you edit BASIC source code in the editor of your choosing without using line numbers.
-Instead of line numbers, named labels are defined as targets for GOTO and GOSUB and after THEN commands.
+The purpose of BASLOAD is to enhance the programming experience by letting you edit BASIC source code in the editor of your choosing.

 ## Creating source files

 The source files may be created by any means if the following requirements are met:

 * The source file must be stored on disk (the X16's SD card)
-* The content of the file must be plain PETSCII encoded text
+* The content of the file must be plain PETSCII or ASCII encoded text
-* Line breaks are encoded with CR and/or LF (any combination thereof should work)
+* Line breaks are encoded with CR and/or LF; any combination thereof should work
 * Lines may not be longer than 250 characters
 * The source file may not be more than 1,677,215 lines (24 bit counter)
 * The resulting BASIC code may not be more than 65,535 lines (16 bit counter, a limitation of the platform)